Navigating the Digital Job Search Safely: 10 Essential Tips

 By Julia Levy, Talent Acquisition Leader & Founder of Hi2Hired

 A successful job search requires focus, resilience, and a keen eye for detail.
-Unfortunately, the modern job hunt has become a digital minefield, with scams growing increasingly sophisticated.
+Unfortunately, the modern job hunt has become a digital minefield.
+Scams are growing increasingly sophisticated.

-Scammers now use AI to create hyper-realistic fake listings, profiles and emails, eliminating the obvious typos that once gave them away.
-It's imperative that every job seeker adopt a rigorous verification process.
+Scammers now use AI to create hyper-realistic fake listings, profiles, and emails.
+They’ve eliminated the obvious typos that once gave them away.
+It’s imperative that every job seeker adopts a rigorous verification process.

-Here is your essential, 10 tips to navigating the digital job search safely.
+Here are your essential 10 tips for navigating the digital job search safely.

 The Non-Negotiable Red Flags (Tips 1-5)

-These five warnings are the foundational, non-negotiable red flags.
+These five warnings are foundational.
 If you encounter any of the following, stop the process immediately.

 Check 1: The Zero-Payment Rule

-A legitimate employer will never (ever) ask you to pay money to get a job.
-This includes advance payment for "company training," "starter kits," or "certifications."
-If they ask for money, it is a scam.
+A legitimate employer will never ask you to pay money to get a job.
+This includes advance payments for "company training," "starter kits," or "certifications."
+If they ask for money, it’s a scam.

 Check 2: Domain Verification